dhtml/employees/README.md

 A Simple Employee Form written in php.
 It accepts user inputs and returns sql queries as the end result.

+It's created and developed by Anthony Ogundipe, CEO of [DHTMLExtreme](http://www.dhtmlextreme.net).

 ## Features